Chai2088/chai2088.github.io/index.md

 > Unity was the first game engine I learned.
 Since then, I’ve developed several games using it, including a platformer created in just 48 hours during a 2024 Game Jam with a teammate.

 ### Maya
 > At university, I was introduced to 3D modeling using Maya.
 It gave me a solid foundation in modeling techniques.
-I also have prior experience with Blender, a similar tool, which helped me expand my modeling skillset.
+I also have prior experience with __Blender__, a similar tool, which helped me expand my modeling skillset.

 ## CV
 ![CV](/assets/img/JiayiLin_CV_GraphicsProgrammer.png)